stefbekir/bioc8145/Sheffield_Week5/assignment.md

 ## Bonus question

-11. Bonus: Paste a list of all available remote assets hosted by the refgenie server for the 'mm10' genome (Hint, you can use `refgenie --help` `refgenie listr --help` to see how the command works).
+11. Bonus: Go through the [refgenie tutorial](refgenie_tutorial.md).
+Paste a list of all available remote assets hosted by the refgenie server for the 'mm10' genome (Hint, you can use `refgenie --help` `refgenie listr --help` to see how the command works).
 (10pts)